MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure.md

      az ad sp create --id $appId
     ```

 1. Create a new role assignment by subscription and object.
 By default, the role assignment will be tied to your default subscription.
-Replace `$subscriptionId` with your subscription ID, `$resourceGroupName` with your resource group name, and `$assigneeObjectId` with generated `assignee-object-id` (the newly created service principal object id).
+Replace `$subscriptionId` with your subscription ID, `$resourceGroupName` with your resource group name, and `$assigneeObjectId` with generated `assignee-object-id` (the newly created service principal object ID).

     ```azurecli-interactive
     az role assignment create --role contributor --subscription $subscriptionId --assignee-object-id  $assigneeObjectId --assignee-principal-type ServicePrincipal --scope /subscriptions/$subscriptionId/resourceGroups/$resourceGroupName